 If you want to turn your predictive models in a goldmine you need to know how to interpret the model quality assessment provided by DSS.
-It can get complicated because the error measure to take into account may depend on the bussiness problem you want to solve.
-Indeed to interpret and draw most profit from your analysis you have to understand basic concept behinds error assessment.
-And even more importantly, you have to think to the actions you will take in response to your analysis.
+It can get complicated because the error measure to take into account may depend on the business problem you want to solve.
+Indeed to interpret and draw most profit from your analysis you have to understand the basic concepts behind error assessment.
+And even more importantly, you have to think about the actions you will take based on your analysis.

 To tackle this difficult problem, we are going to make three posts to help you use DSS models to take action.
 The first one will focus on how to interpret regression model errors, the second classification model errors and the third will focus on assessing variable importances in models.

-In this post we will go through metrics given when you use a regression model in DSS and how to interpret them in terms of bussiness applications.
+In this post we will go through metrics given when you use a regression model in DSS and how to interpret them in terms of business application.

 As an illustration we will use the Boston housing dataset.
-It's a classical of machine learning textbook dataset and it's also a bussiness application.
-The target we want to predict the house pricing in function of features such as the number of teacher per children or the distance to employment hub.
-Finding the right price is essential to make sales in reasonable time and at the best price.
+It's a classic as machine learning textbook datasets go and it's also a business application.
+The target we want to predict is house pricing as a function of features such as the number of teacher per children or the distance to employment hubs.
+Finding the right price is essential to find a buyer in reasonable time and at the best price.

-When you ask DSS to train a model, it first split your dataset into a train and a test set.
+When you ask DSS to train a model, it begins by splitting your dataset into train and test sets.
 Click on a model in the list and select the training information tab:

 In this case, you should underestimate the time left before a failure happens to be sure to act on it properly.
-Overestimating means you won't repare trucks in time so the model would be useless.
-This perfectly illustrate the implication of errors might not be symmetric.
+Overestimating means you won't repair trucks in time and that model would be useless.
+This perfectly illustrates the effect that errors can have when they are not symmetric.

 On the model list page, there is a field with an indicator that is a global measure of how good your model is.
-DSS provides you with all classical statistical scores.
+DSS provides you with all the standard statistical scores.

 Explained Variance Score, R2 score and Pearson correlation coefficient should be compared to 1 (the closer to 1 the better the model is).
 The other ones (Mean Absolute Error, Mean Absolute Percentage Error, Mean Squared Error, Root Mean Squared Error, Root Mean Squared Logarithmic Error) are error measures and should be as close as possible to zero.

-Here we will go through the scores, give an interpretation, and develop when possible an implication in terms of business.
+Here we will go through the scores, give an interpretation, and develop, if possible, an implication in terms of business.

 R2 (coefficient of determination) is the square of the Pearson coefficient.

-Explained Variance Score: It gives you the fraction of what your model explain from the target.
-If you may, it's the fraction of what the model knows compared to all there is to know on your target.
+Explained Variance Score: It gives you the fraction of what your model is able to explain of your target.
+If you may, it's the fraction of what the model knows compared to all there is to know about your target.

-Mean Squared Error and Root Mean Squared Error: The variance of the error and the standart deviation of the error.
-If the model error is normally distributed (check the error distribution to know that), multiplying the standart deviation by three, you will obtain a very safe interval of how big your error can be.
-The problem of this error, is that it is very sensitive to outliers.
-This means that if you have good model that have a big error on one datapoint (that might be a measurement error) this score will be high.
+Mean Squared Error and Root Mean Squared Error: The variance of the error and the standard deviation of the error.
+If the model error is normally distributed (check the error distribution to know that), multiplying the standard deviation by three, you will obtain a very safe interval of how big your error can be.
+The problem with this error is that it is very sensitive to outliers.
+This means that if you have a very good model with a large error only for one datapoint (that might be a measurement error) this score will be high.

-Mean Absolute Error (MAE) An alternative to the outlier sensitive MSE is the MAE.
-Because it takes the absolute value of the error, the effect of one outlier won't be as drastic than on Root Mean Squared Error.
+Mean Absolute Error (MAE): An alternative to the outlier sensitive MSE is the MAE.
+Because it takes the absolute value of the error, the effect of one outlier won't be as drastic than for RMSE.

 Mean Average Percentage Error is an interesting metric.
 Instead of measuring the simple discrepancy between predicted values and actual values it gives the error in percentage of the value itself.
-This means that an error of 10000$ on a flat of 200000$ is considered equivalent to an error of 100000$ on a mansion of 2000000$.
-This seems particularly appropriate to price target.
+This means that an error of 10,000$ on a flat costing 200,000$ is considered equivalent to an error of 100,000$ on a mansion costing 2,000,000$.
+This seems particularly appropriate for pricing targets.

-Construct your custom metric: the metric above make sense in most cases but depending of what you want to do you may need to create a custom metric.
-Going back to our predictive maintenance example with trucks, you could implement a score that is the global price of reparation for the next year.
-Each time your model predicted the failure before it happens it cost you the price of a simple reparation, if it the predicted failure happens after the actual failure it will cost you the price of the reparation plus the price of the truck retrieval!
-Of course you don't want to put your truck in reparation every two days.
-So your score should take the frequency of reparation into account.
+Construct your custom metric: the metric above makes sense in most cases but depending of what you want to do you may need to create a custom metric.
+Going back to our predictive maintenance example with trucks, you could implement a score that is the global price of repairs for the next year.
+Every time your model predicts the failure before it happens, your cost is a simple repair.
+However if the predicted failure happens after the actual failure you will pay for the repair and the price of retrieving the truck!
+Of course you don't want to put your truck in repairs every two days.
+So your score should take the frequency of interventions on a single truck into account.

 Scores and assessment charts are essentials to evaluate your model.
 But beware that they really become interesting when you think of what you are going to do with predictions.
-Optimizing a score without a bussiness perspective could lead you to perfect nonsense.
-This said, isn't it nice to let DSS do the math for you while you keep the simulating tasks like interpretation and critical thinking for yourself.
+Optimizing a score without a business objective could lead you to perfect nonsense.
+This being said, isn't it nice to let DSS do the math for you while you keep the stimulating tasks like interpretation and critical thinking for yourself?